Arjun-Mishra-312/question_me/README.md

 # Question_Me

 ## Inspiration
 Due to Covid-19 pandemic, interview sessions are being held online.
-Well how will you prepare and check you preparation?
-Introducing **Question Me**, an app which help you prepare for your dream interview.
+Well how will you prepare and check your preparation?
+Introducing **Question Me**, an app which helps you prepare for your dream interview.

 ## What it does?